Your Quick Answer:

 Yes, clicking on links or replying to a message can get you scammed as the hackers can use the tiniest information to hack into your personal details.
 You can even get viruses or malware on your device by clicking on the links which can break down your device’s system.
 If you ever reply with your password or any details to any SMS that they ask for, they’ll steal your money, and get hold of your bank account or other accounts.
 Therefore, never reply to a scam message.

-- Remove Password From Word Document – Password Remover
+- How To Remove Password From Word Document Online

-- How To Know If Someone Blocked Your Number Without Calling
+- Know If Someone Blocked Your Number Without Calling